-One of the simplest policy types to understand.
-Life Insurance will pay out a sum of money when you die.
-You can choose whether the lump sum is directly linked to your mortgage.
-Cover could be chosen to run for a specific time period or for the whole of your life.
+One of the simplest policy types to understand, life insurance will pay out a sum of money when you die.
+You can choose whether the lump sum is directly linked to your mortgage, and cover could be chosen to run for a specific time period or for the whole of your life.

 Life Insurance Protection policies

 As these policies generally pay out when you die, it is cover that the policyholder will not benefit from directly themselves.
-They do however have the peace of mind that their loved ones/ chosen beneficiaries will not face future financial hardship because of their passing.
+They do, however, have peace of mind that their loved ones/chosen beneficiaries will not face future financial hardship because of their passing.

 The premium you pay will be based on many factors.
 Group policies are rated differently to consumer policies.
 As a consumer, you will need to declare your medical history and smoking status.
 You may be required to have further medical tests such as blood pressure checks.

-It is imperative that you declare your medical history accurately at the beginning of you policy.
+It is imperative you declare your medical history accurately at the beginning of your policy.
 If you forget to confirm specific medical information, your life insurance policy may not be valid.